William Lander

+Education

 William was educated at the Lincolnton Academy and then attended the Methodist school in Cokesbury, South Carolina.
 In 1839 he married Sarah Tillman Connor of Cokesbury.
 He returned to Lincolnton and read law with Col. James R. Dodge.

+Career

-Soon after his admission to the bar Mr. Lander was elected county solicitor.
+Soon after his admission to the bar, Mr. Lander was elected county solicitor.
 In 1852 he became a state legislator and was a leader in the Democratic Party's effort to remove land ownership as a condition of suffrage.
 In that same year the Legislature elected him Solicitor for his judicial district.

+1860 Democratic National Convention

 He was chairman of the North Carolina delegation to the 1860 Democratic National Convention in Charleston.
 The North Carolina delegation did not walk out of this convention when the delegates from seven deep South states did so.
 When the temporarily adjourned convention reassembled in Baltimore in June 1860, the North Carolina and Virginia delegations continued to participate for as long as they felt that an acceptable nomination was possible.

 After the Virginians took their leave, William Lander made these remarks upon the withdrawal of his delegation "The South has heretofore relied upon the Northern Democracy to give us the rights which are justly due us, but the vote today has satisfied the majority of the North Carolina delegation that these rights are now refused and this being the case, we can no longer remain in this convention."

 He supported Breckenridge in the presidential campaign that followed and during a debate with Zebulon B. Vance, who supported the Whig ticket, he said he did not think that the election of Lincoln would in itself be a cause for secession but that it was impossible to judge the consequences which might surround such an event, and he held himself ready to cast his lot with North Carolina whatever that might be.